kineticstoolkit/kineticstoolkit_doc/src/timeseries_basics.md

 ts
 ```

-We can also add data to a TimeSeries using its [add_data](api/ktk.TimeSeries.add_data.rst) method.
+We can also add data to a TimeSeries using its {{ktk_timeseries_add_data}} method.
 This method checks that each data series has the same number of samples, whereas assigning it directly to `data` (as above) does not perform such verification.

 ```{code-cell} ipython3
 ts = ktk.TimeSeries()                             # Create an empty TimeSeries